MicrosoftDocs/architecture-center/docs/example-scenario/networking/deploy-ibm-maximo-application-suite-content.md

 #### Authentication

-MAS currently supports the use of SAML via Azure Active Directory (Azure AD).
-To make this work, you need an enterprise application within Azure AD and either permission to modify the application or the assistance of an Azure AD global administrator who can make the necessary changes.
+MAS currently supports the use of Security Assertion Markup Language (SAML) via Azure AD.
+To make this work, you need an enterprise application within Azure AD and either permission to modify the application or the assistance of a global administrator who can make the necessary changes.

 The [quickstart guide](https://github.com/Azure/maximo) on GitHub has a tutorial on how to set up SAML with MAS.
 For more information, see [Enabling SAML authentication against Azure AD](https://github.com/Azure/maximo#enabling-saml-authentication-against-azure-ad).